 Recommended psychotherapy treatments may include:

 Cognitive behavioral therapy

 Cognitive behavioral therapy is a type of talk therapy.
-You and a counselor talk about ways to manage bipolar disorder.
-The counselor will help you understand your thinking patterns.
+You and a therapist talk about ways to manage your bipolar disorder.
+They will help you understand your thinking patterns.
 They can also help you come up with positive coping strategies.

 Psychoeducation is a kind of counseling that helps you and your loved ones understand the disorder.
 Knowing more about bipolar disorder will help you and others in your life manage it.

 Interpersonal and social rhythm therapy (IPSRT) focuses on regulating daily habits, such as sleeping, eating, and exercising.
 Balancing these everyday basics can help you manage your disorder.